 The following definition takes the place of $\Boks$.
 Let $\eta\gg 1$.

 Note that \Spheres\ is in fact the Cartesian product of a sphere around $x_1$ and a sphere around $y_1$.
-Instead of $(x_1,y_1)$ we could also take $(x_2,y_2)$ or somehow a point in between.
+Instead of $(x_1,y_1)$, we could also take $(x_2,y_2)$ or somehow a point in between.
 This makes no real difference if $\eta$ is large.
 (One could think of $\Boks(s_1,s_2)$ as the Cartesian product of a 1-dimensional sphere of diameter $|x_2-x_1|$ around point $(x_1+x_2)/2$ and a 1-dimensional sphere of diameter $|y_2-y_1|$ around point $(y_1+y_2)/2$.)

-Another change that we make in the potential function is adjusting the constants.
+The other change that we make in the potential function is adjusting the constants.
 The whole proof for Theorem~\ref{th:theorem1} is still valid (up to a constant) if we replace the $\lambda$'s that appear in the potential function by some other constant $\mu$ for which $\lambda \leqslant \mu<1$, while keeping $\WFA_{\lambda}$ the same.
-There is no need to verify this claim since we do not use it explicitly but it is the reason for finetuning the potential function as we will do here.
-Let us fix such a $\mu$ with $\lambda < \mu<1$ and define for $s\in \MM$ and $C\subseteq\MM$ the slack as before but with $\mu$ in stead of $\lambda$.
-In addition we keep the old definition and add the parameter $\lambda$ in the notation.
+(There is no need to verify this claim since we do not use it explicitly.)
+This freedom in the parameter leaves way for finetuning the potential function as we will do here.
+We fix such a $\mu$ with $\lambda < \mu<1$ and define for $s\in \MM$ and $C\subseteq\MM$ the slack like we did before but now with $\mu$ instead of $\lambda$.
+In addition, we keep the old definition and add the parameter $\lambda$ in the notation: